 Solution Two: Choose The Lesser of Two Evils

-The second solution, Conflicting Absolutism, says that real moral dilemmas do occur, and so we must choose between violating one of two moral imperatives.
-However, in doing so, we will violate the moral code (we will sin).
+The second solution, Conflicting Absolutism, says that real moral dilemmas do occur, and so we must choose between violating one or the other moral imperatives.
+In doing so, we will violate the moral code (we will sin).
 Yet this is sometimes unavoidable.
-This view sees our choice as an evil, but a “lesser evil.”
+This view sees our choice as entailing an evil, but a “lesser evil.”

 Conflicting Absolutism, in my opinion, is an improvement over Unqualified Absolutism.
 It preserves the best aspect of the first view: that all moral imperatives must be taken seriously.
-But it is realistic in a way the first view is not.
+It is better because it is realistic in a way the first view is not.
 It acknowledged that in our fallen world real moral conflicts do arise.
 When we choose we are still guilty of committing the lesser evil, but less guilty than if we had committed the greater evil.

 The arguments in favor of this position begin with the fact that God’s laws (commands, imperatives) are absolute.
 Therefore, in a perfect world they would never come into conflict.
 However, in our fallen, broken world they do, and so we cannot avoid moral conflicts.
 Furthermore, since evil is not part of God’s intent, if we must do evil we must always do the lesser evil.
 Yet evil is still evil, and so choosing a lesser evil means we are still guilty of sin, even though this was the right choice to make in the situation.
 All we can do is ask forgiveness, and God, in his mercy, will forgive us of the lesser sin.

 For example, on this view Corrie Ten Boom should have lied to the Nazi at her door to protect the Jews upstairs, and then immediately repented of her sin of lying.
-Or your friend should lie on her Chinese Visa application, and then immediately confess this sin and as God for His forgiveness.
+Or your friend should lie on her Chinese Visa application, and then immediately confess this sin to God and ask for His forgiveness.

 Solution Three: To Choose Is Not to Sin

-The third solution—Graded Absolutism—seeks to affirm the positive aspects of the first two views, and avoid their downfalls.
-This view sees God’s commands as absolute and binding, but also believes some commands are weightier than others.
+The third solution—Graded Absolutism— affirms the positive aspects of the first two views, and avoid their downfalls.
+This view assumes there will be times when commands are in conflict, as we live in a fallen world.
+It also sees God’s commands as absolute and binding.
+Yet it acknowledges some commands are weightier than others.
 Therefore weightier commands supersede lesser commands if in conflict.
-Furthermore, we can be assured there will be times when commands are in conflict, as we live in a fallen world.
 So our moral responsibility is to weigh the conflicting principles and choose the lesser evil/greater good.
 Given the reality of true conflict we are justified in doing so, and our act is not evil (it is not sin).

-This seems to be the approach taken in Scripture, as hinted at above.
+This seems to be the approach taken in Scripture (as hinted at last week).
 Acts 4:13-20 indicates the proclamation of the Gospel is a weightier command than obeying the state, if the two commands are in conflict: